 In 2010, I became a proud mom to a beautiful and bright little girl named Eva.
 I can still remember participating in an online synchronous discussion with my partners in a collaborative groupwork assignment, all the while holding my baby in my arms.
 The convenience and flexibility of online learning allowed me to participate fully in enriching academic experiences during times when attending a traditional classroom may have been difficult.

-“The flexibility of the programs is especially appealing for those, like myself, who wish to continue their academic journeys and advance their careers and at the same time effectively balance their work obligations and family life. ”– Major Kim Jones, EdD candidate
+“The flexibility of the programs is especially appealing for those, like myself, who wish to continue their academic journeys and advance their careers and at the same time effectively balance their work obligations and family life. ”– Major Kim Jones, EdD graduate

 Planting the seed